runabol/piper/README.md

 ## Writing your first pipeline

-create a directory in your filesystem which path ends with `pipelines/` (e.g. `/home/me/pipelines/`) and create a file in there called `mypipeline.yaml`.
+Create the directory `~/piper/pipelines` and create a file in there called `mypipeline.yaml`.

 Edit the file and the following text: